Ann, Lady Fanshawe: Later life

 In widowhood, Fanshawe devoted herself to the education of her children, to acts of benevolence, and to self-improvement.
 In 1676, Fanshawe transcribed the manuscript Memoir of her husband (now held in the British Library) for private family circulation.
 It was addressed to their son Richard and began with conventional biblical and other admonitions.
 It is interspersed with descriptions of Richard's character as one for his son to emulate, it provides a colourful account of their adventures, and carefully observed details of clothing and customs encountered in their travels.
 It was also intended to vindicate the family's financial claims against the government.
 It ends abruptly in 1671.
 There is a modern edition of the Memoir.

 Death and legacy

-She died in January, 1680, probably at Ware, Hertfordshire, where she was buried on 20 January 1680.
+She died on 20 January 1680 in Ware, Hertfordshire, where she was buried at St Mary's Church.
 There is a portrait in oils of Lady Fanshawe by Cornelis Janssens van Ceulen held at the Valence House Museum in Dagenham, London, a gift from a descendant in 1963.